-After a delicious Thai lunch complete with soup, salad and a main dish, we headed to the Krabi boat lagoon marina to take our speedboat to our hotel for the night on Klang Island.
+After a delicious Thai lunch, we headed to the Krabi boat lagoon marina.
+We speedboated to our hotel for the night on Klang Island.

 We got to our hotel just in time to catch the sunset.
-The Islanda Eco resort has a beautiful pool with a great view of the ocean, so we set our things down in the room and saw a cloudy but colorful sky as the sun went down.
+The Islanda Eco resort has a beautiful pool with a great view of the ocean, so we set our things down in the room and saw a cloudy but colorful sky.

 Day 2: Koh Klang Village, Kayaking at Bor Thor, Ao Nang